Campus-Schwarzwald/microfab/challenges/coder_challenge/README.md

 # Coder Challenge

+> Security at its best: Whenever a password is needed, **microfoo123** is the right choice.

 - Find unencrypted OPC UA and / or MQTT traffic with a tool of your choice (e.g. Wireshark)

-- Implement certificate based Authentication / Encryption for the Microfab
+- Implement certificate based (self signed) Authentication / Encryption for the Microfab
+  - `microfab/challenges/coder_challenge/GenerateSelfSignedCert.md` explains how to generate certificates and keys
+  - `microfab/challenges/coder_challenge/FormatMqttCertificate.md` shows how to format the key and certificates for the MQTT client

 - Implement a QoS for the MQTT client higher than 0